serversandbox/.github/profile/README.md

 This is my homelab:
 1. k3s cluster running applications
-   1. Jellyfin exposed with a Nodeport, Tailscale Operator on the cluster, and some other backups
+   1. Jellyfin exposed with Tailscale Operator on the cluster, and some other backups (e.g. a Nodeport for local smartTV use)
    2. DNS sink - currently PiHole, moving to Adguard Home
    3. Some othaaaarsss
 2. NAS running TrueNAS (WIP)